ArseneRubagumya/Animations-Matrices-LED-7X5/README.md

-# Animations Matrices LED 7X5
+# Matrices LED Matrix Animation 7X5
+Small guidelines on how to setup the projects and draw any charater on the matrix
 ## Materials :
     * Arduino UNO
     * LED Matrix 7X5 (TA20-11SURKWA)